FallibleInc/blog/_posts/2015-09-25-Why-fallible.md

 We provide you an insurance against security bugs.
 You pay us a premium every month and we ensure that there are no bugs in your system.
 If an external security researcher finds a bug, we work with them and award them a bounty that would be decent even by international standards.
 Our solution gives you,

- - testing of systems including web & mobile clients, APIs, ops using exisiting and homegrown automation tools.
+ - testing of systems including web & mobile clients, APIs, ops using existing and homegrown automation tools.
  - an on-premise intrusion alert system to let you know of any abnormal activity with your APIs
  - a customized bug bounty program where reputed researchers can submit bugs, we verify their reproducibility and then alert you.
 You can use the fallible platform to work with the researcher to get it fixed and then we pay the bounty.
 You do not have to pay anything except for our monthly subscription.